Designing a Canadian Taxonomy: From Fragmentation to Credible Transition

 9:30-11:00 AM EDT - Virtual

-Join us for a panel discussion to explore the survey results and address key design and implementation questions.
-The conversation will examine how taxonomies can operationalize credible transition pathways, support stewardship and capital allocation decisions, and address practical implementation challenges.
-Panelists will also discuss the institutional and policy conditions needed to support adoption, as well as perspectives on interoperability and alignment across jurisdictions.
-Together, we will explore what it will take for Canada to develop a taxonomy that is credible, practical, and durable for investors and the broader financial system.
+This panel discussion explored the survey results and addressed key design and implementation questions.
+The conversation examined how taxonomies can operationalize credible transition pathways, support stewardship and capital allocation decisions, and address practical implementation challenges.
+Panelists also discussed the institutional and policy conditions needed to support adoption, as well as perspectives on interoperability and alignment across jurisdictions.
+Together, we explored what it will take for Canada to develop a taxonomy that is robust, practical, and durable for investors and the broader financial system.

 Moderator